cambridge-healthcare/snowden/README.md

 ## Contributing

+Please note: you need to have a redis server running on the default port to run the specs, this is for integration testing the `RedisBackend` class.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)